 This policy applies to all HET programmes; apprenticeship programmes leading to NFQ levels 5 to 9 QQI awards; ELE programmes leading to QQI awards; and FET programmes leading to CAS awards, apart from ETB based programmes.
 ETBs will also be transitioning to the new policy.
 A national working group with QQI has been established to develop a sectoral approach to implementation and a separate timeline will be determined and agreed through this process.

 Applying for Programme Validation

 Validation of New Programmes

-Revalidation is QQI’s process of validating a programme that has emerged or evolved from a programme that had been previously validated by QQI.
-This process is required for any programme that is to continue to enrol learners following expiry of the duration of enrolment (typically five years).
+Revalidation is QQI’s process of validating a programme that has evolved from a programme that had been previously validated by QQI.
+This process is required for any programme that will

 Scope of provision

 When applying for programme validation providers should note that access to validation for all providers is limited by the approved scope of provision.
 The approved scope of provision is established for new providers following an initial application to access validation.
 For providers who already have a current relationship with QQI, the approved scope of provision is taken to be the scope of their currently validated programmes at the time of the commencement of this policy unless otherwise determined by QQI.
 See Unit 4.2 and Unit 4.3 of Core Policies and Criteria for Validation for more information.